Ally Is Trading At A Discount To Book Value

 Source: Author's Table

 Many investors are skeptical of Ally's ability to successfully integrate their acquisitions.
 This is understandable, seeing as none of the companies listed above have noticeably contributed to Ally's revenue stream.
 Ally Home, Lending, and Invest will see greater growth in the future with the overall growth of the company, however, and with the influx of revenue, Ally can afford to place more resources on the broadening of these subsidiary's services.
 Ally Lending, for example, works with medical providers to offer patient financing for products and procedures not covered by insurance.
-Clearly the medical market is one in which Ally has never explored, and with the increased revenue in the future, Ally can work to refine this service and tap into a completely new revenue stream.
+Clearly, the medical market is one in which Ally has never explored, and with the increased revenue in the future, Ally can work to refine this service and tap into a completely new revenue stream.
 Ally has never offered a credit card either, which will soon change after the acquisition of CardWorks.
 These streams are all being overlooked by investors who don't trust Ally to integrate these services, which, as I have stated numerous times, is not substantiated.

 Figure 10, How Ally Will Change with the Acquisition of CardWorks